My digital principles

 More fact, less opinion

-Identifying strong evidence and being led by strong reasoning is vital to making the right decisions.
+Identifying strong evidence and being led by sound reasoning is vital to making the correct decisions.
 The alternative is to wade aimlessly through projects in the vague hope of being gifted a digital epiphany.
 Facts should not be read blindly, but ignoring hard evidence and logical conclusions in favour of the HIPPO (Highest Paid Person’s Opinion) should be strongly resisted.
-No matter what the pay grade of the person signing off on a project, facts matters most.
+No matter what the pay grade of the person signing off on a project, the facts are what matters most.

 You can’t manage what you can’t measure